 "Though we cannot look into the eyes of our ancestors we can look through the windows of their past"

-A common question asked is how far back I can trace Irish family roots.
+A common question asked is how far back I can trace Irish family roots, or indeed any roots.
 The honest answer is that until I have information from you, I don’t know.
 Every family is unique so when it comes to its history it's impossible to speculate as it has its own stories, and also leaves behind its own trail of footprints via records, Family Bible, Family lore, and also at times via newspaper notices and articles too.

 The particular trail your family left behind will vary according to their economic background, what they did for a living, where they lived, their religious beliefs, and also by which records if any that have survived.